 Why is this the best solution?

 The program has not been prepared by people “in an office”.
 We developed it through dialogue with local teachers who helped us to assess what the Central African education system really needs.
 There was no reading method in the CAR that we could have relied on to develop our own syllabary.
-Today we see the success of our method: demand is huge.
+The demand for this program is enormous, which shows that the program makes sense and that its implementation is going well.

 Interactive courses for the lower primary school teachers